HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ...
 * Suggest our "limited preferred scope" to Richard.
   * incorporate whatever presentation / leave/Behind material that can be crafted
+    * distribute this to at least Andrea and perhaps Ls, but not necessarily Lz at this time
 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts#-2023-07
 * https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/blob/main/README.md#fcr
 * try building as much as possible in XememexH - but "spit-balls" belong in XmmXH